xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 #### 1. Depend on the Android Archive (AAR)
 This packages your Flutter library as a generic local Maven repository comprised of AARs and POMs artifacts.
-This allows your team to build the host app without needing install the SDK.
-You can distribute the artifacts from a local or remote repository.
+This allows your team to build the host app without needing to install the Flutter SDK.
+You can then distribute the artifacts from a local or remote repository.

 Let's assume you built a Flutter module at `some/path/my_flutter`, then run:
 ```